 What does TapImmune do?
 What is your mission?

-We are a clinical-stage immuno-oncology company specializing in the development of immunotherapies targeting women’s cancers.
+TapImmune is a leading immuno-oncology company with ongoing trials in breast and ovarian cancer.
 Our mission is to broadly activate T-cells to recognize and kill specific cancer targets in addition to improving antigen presentation.

 What is the core idea and innovation of TapImmune?